rhithik/lcs--vue-basics/guide/episode-02.md

 - Essentially properties that get computed based on our **reactive** data properties and returns the computed value as a new data property.
   - Good for doing computations and processing data for the vue instance.
   - Computed properties also cache their returned values, which significantly reduces computational expenses.
-- Computed properties can be bound to with _Vue Directives_ just the same as properties in our Data object (we will talk about directives shortly).
+- Computed properties can be bound using _Vue Directives_ just the same as properties in our Data object (we will talk about directives shortly).
 - A computed property will only re-evaluate when Vue detects that one of the computed properties dependants has changed.
 - Why Computed?
   - Because it optimizes and improves performance and proficiency automatically and under-the-hood.